DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 ### Hardware

-We'll be using the same lan and hardware setup as our other demo.
+We'll be using the same lan and hardware setup as our previous demos.

 - Server - 8945HS/64GB/SSD
 - Workstation - 9900X/32GB/SSD